 Today's second (easy-to-moderate) walk option begins and ends at the historical harbor front in Mousehole.
 Once a busy port crowded with fishing boats landing pilchards, today, Mousehole is one of the most charming harbor villages in the country.
 Its cobbled streets wind down toward a tiny stone harbor scattered with net-stacked fishing boats, ringed by small shops, galleries, and pubs crafted from finely grained Lamorna granite.
 Join the South West Coast Path at the southern end of the village and follow it along the edge of weather-beaten cliffs, over exposed fields, and through the shaded tree tunnels of the Kemyel Crease Nature Reserve, a conifer plantation sloping down to the sea.
 Shortly after rounding the headland of Carn Du with its panoramic views, you arrive in the tiny hamlet of Lamorna Cove, clustered around the shimmering sea.
 Apart from the natural beauty of this small cove, Lamorna is perhaps best known for the Post-Impressionist artists who came to stay here in the early part of the 20th century.
 There are still many artists and crafters living in the area around Lamorna today whose works may be found in several of the area's potteries and galleries.
 Pause for lunch or a refreshment at the seaside café or the traditional pub just a short walk inland.
 The return route to Mousehole loops through the Lamorna granite quarries and across the fields of the clifftop farms overlooking St Clement's Isle and St Michael's Mount.
 Enjoy a final farewell dinner on your own.

-Your England: The Cornwall Coast tour concludes.
-Travel to London
+DAY 7 Your England: The Cornwall Coast tour concludes

 After a sumptuous breakfast, a taxi ride of about 10-15 minutes delivers you to the Penzance train station, where your tour concludes.
-From Penzance, board a train at your leisure to London, where you are free to enjoy a final day of exploration.